 Results from animal models, large observational studies, and small human clinical trials like the Metformin In Longevity Study (MILES), suggest that “via its ability to reduce early mortality associated with various diseases, including diabetes, cardiovascular disease, cognitive decline, and cancer, metformin can improve healthspan thereby extending the period of life spent in good health” (2).

 Of course, there are still many unknowns as it relates to metformin and aging — particularly when taken by otherwise healthy individuals.
 Here’s what researchers currently know about metformin and anti-aging, and what they’re studying next.

 What is Metformin?

 Metformin belongs to a class of medications called biguanides (3).
-The drug is the most commonly prescribed medication for the treatment of type 2 diabetes, a health condition that occurs when your body doesn’t use insulin properly.
+It’s the most commonly prescribed medication for the treatment of type 2 diabetes.

-Insulin is a hormone that controls the amount of glucose in your blood; metformin lowers the amount of sugar the body absorbs and produces.
+If you have type 2 diabetes, your body doesn’t use insulin—a hormone that controls the amount of glucose in your blood—properly.
+Metformin helps by lowering the amount of sugar your body produces and absorbs.